ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Depending on the query type for the task, additional checks may be
    applicable:

-    * For fixed_size tasks, the Aggregators need to ensure that each batch is roughly the same size.
-If the number of reports aggregated for the current batch exceeds the maximum batch size (per the task configuration), the Aggregator MAY mark the input share as invalid with the error "batch_saturated".
+    * For `fixed_size` tasks, the Aggregators need to ensure that each batch is roughly the same size.
+If the number of reports aggregated for the current batch exceeds the maximum batch size (per the task configuration), the Aggregator MAY mark the input share as invalid with the error `batch_saturated`.
 Note that this behavior is not strictly enforced here but during the collect sub-protocol.
 (See {{batch-validation}}.)
 If both checks succeed, the input share is not marked as invalid.